It’s time for a new pair of golf shoes, and you find yourself wondering which is the better option for your game: spiked or spikeless?

 Pro Tips is here to help.
 Read on for answers to some of the most frequently asked questions about spiked vs. spikeless golf shoes.

 Spikes will likely provide a bit more lateral stability overall than spikeless styles, especially on hilly courses and in wet conditions.
 Today’s spikeless designs are becoming more and more advanced.

 “As brands continue to refine the top-down design of both spiked and spikeless golf shoes, the lines have become increasingly blurred,” says Paul McMullen, a Golf Content Specialist at DICK’S Sporting Goods.
 “For instance, some brands are fusing elements commonly found in spiked golf shoes — grip traction, support — with elements commonly found in spikeless golf shoes — flexibility and ground feel — to create hybrid-like golf shoes.”

 You may also want to consider course conditions.
 If you’re playing on a wet, soggy course, spikes may give you better traction on the soft turf.
 Also, if you play on a lot of hilly courses that produce awkward lies, spikes may help give you an edge.

-“Based on my experience, spiked golf shoes offer more reliable traction in a wider range of playing conditions as compared to spikeless golf shoes,” says Paul.
+“Based on my experience, spiked golf shoes offer more reliable traction in a wider range of playing conditions as compared to spikeless golf shoes,” says McMullen.
 “Whether I’m playing in soft, rainy conditions, or hard, dry conditions, I always feel like I have sure footing when I’m wearing spiked golf shoes.”

 WHY WEAR SPIKELESS GOLF SHOES?